Nunzio Impellizzeri: Career

-In 2018, Impellizzeri coproduced by Tanzhaus Zurich, Nunzio Impellizzeri created CORPO BAROCCO, based on the question of why the imperfect can be so fascinatingly beautiful (see baroque imagery) "choreographer Nunzio Impellizzeri develops the 60-minute evening that leaves the audience almost as breathless as the extremely demanding dancers.
+In 2018, Impellizzeri coproduced by Tanzhaus Zürich, Nunzio Impellizzeri created CORPO BAROCCO, based on the question of why the imperfect can be so fascinatingly beautiful (see baroque imagery) "choreographer Nunzio Impellizzeri develops the 60-minute evening that leaves the audience almost as breathless as the extremely demanding dancers.
 But during the one hour, one succumbs to a spell, a fascination that one feels almost physically.
 An intense experience!"
 (Kaspar Sannemann - Oper-aktuell).